The NSW Office of Responsible Gambling (ORG) oversees programs that support responsible gambling and help reduce gambling-related harms.

 ORG wanted to rethink its services to reflect changes in gambling and reach as many people as possible in ways they wanted to access services.

-Nous got to work researching best practice through interviewing experts and reviewing evidence from Australia and around the world (including New Zealand, the United Kingdom, Canada and Norway).
+We got to work researching best practice through interviewing experts and reviewing evidence from Australia and around the world (including New Zealand, the UK, Canada and Norway).
 We also engaged with service providers in forums and site visits across NSW.

 Informed by these inputs, we developed a new approach through co-design with gamblers, family members, friends, service providers and complementary service providers.
 We ran focus groups and human-centred design workshops that simulated services and pathways to access them.